softloud/neet/README.md

 I will list everyone who contributes as an author on the paper, if they wish to acknowledged as such.
 I do not profess to be the all-knowing expert of testing, I do not have the experience.
+I am writing this as a rumination on the *practice* of automated testing for myself, and for the projects I collaborate on with others.

 Best, Charles